 "The Manuscript Zoo: Crowd-Sourcing as a Means of Textual Reconstruction".
-Faculty Forum At Carson-Newman College.
+Faculty Forum At Carson-Newman University.
 Scheduled for November 2009."

 "Teaching Medieval Mystics Through Mock HeresyTrials: A Second Look. " Session: "Teaching Heresies."
-Sponsored by Carson-Newman College.
+Sponsored by Carson-Newman University.
 MART Conference.
 Carson-Springs Baptist Retreat, Tennessee, October 2009.

 "Virtual Reconstruction of Fragmented Manuscripts."
 Session: "Textual Trauma: Violence Against Texts."
 2009 Marco Manuscript Workshop University of Tennessee, Knoxville.
 6 February 2009.

 University.
 Canyon, Texas.
 Presentation